NOSE-TO-TOES®

 Return Home

-Nose-To-Toes is a monthly publication and website distributed by Melody Tucker, MTA, 1620 South Lake Stickney Drive, Alderwood Manor, WA 98087.
+Nose-To-Toes is a monthly publication and website distributed by Melody Tucker, MTA, P.O.
+Box 2029, Lynnwood, WA 98036.
 Nose-To-Toes is a registered trademark of MTA.
 As a new/information newsletter and website, data is gathered from published reports and documents, and advertisements are received from sponsoring companies, and the inclusion of product, service, or treatment information does not constitute an endorsement, and in no way is intended as a substitute or medical counseling.
 Nose-To-Toes strives for accuracy in its articles and honesty in its advertisements, but the publisher and editor assume no responsibility for injuries or loss incurred by anyone utilizing the information in the articles or responding to the ads.
 Nothing may be reproduced in whole or in part without written permission from MTA.